-Examples of traumatic experiences include and are not limited to the following:
+Examples of traumatic events and experiences include and are not limited to the following:

 - Catastrophic injury or illness